 Lost World of Tambun

 Run by Sunway group, the Lost World of Tambun boasts a large theme park with 6 attractions.
-Busy yourself in the Lost World Water Park and Amusement Park with thrilling rides that will give you a kick of adrenaline, or explore the Adventure park where you will attempt challenging obstacles including natural rock climbing and abseiling.
+Busy yourself in the Lost World Water Park and Amusement Park with thrilling rides that will give you a kick of adrenaline, or explore the Adventure Park where you will attempt challenging obstacles including natural rock climbing and abseiling.
 If you love animals, stop by the petting zoo and get a picture with the giraffes, or a cool photo at the serpentarium with snakes.
 Don’t forget to watch the feeding show with a Siberian Tiger!
+Find out on more about tips & getting around in Lost World of Tambun.

 If you like animals, this is the place to be.
 Check out the Orang Utans, Tapirs, Gaurs.
 If you like watching predators in the wild, the Tigers, Crocodiles and False Gharials should do the trick.
 Don’t forget to visit the Night Safari as well, to see nocturnal animals come out to play in the dead of the night!